juusomer/nopeusbotti/README.md

   --speed-limit FLOAT  Speed limit withing the monitored area  [required] --stop-id TEXT       The stops ids to track.
 This option can be repeated as
+                       many times as needed.  [required] --no-tweets          If set, do not send any tweets, only produce the figures (for testing purposes).
-                       many times as needed.  [required] --help               Show this message and exit.
+  --help               Show this message and exit.
 ```

-Additionally, the following Twitter API credentials must be provided as environment variables:
+Unless `--no-tweets` is set, the following Twitter API credentials must be provided as environment variables:
 - `ACCESS_TOKEN`
 - `ACCESS_TOKEN_SECRET`
 - `API_KEY`